ZacJoffe/cs488-project/README.md

 ```sh
 $ ./fps
 ```

+## Controls
+The game is controlled using the mouse and keyboard.
+If you've played a first-person shooter on PC in the last 25 years, the controls should feel intuitive.
+In case you haven't:
+- `w`: move foward
+- `a`: move left
+- `s`: move back
+- `d`: move right
+- `space`: jump
+- `left shift`: hold to sprint
+- `r`: respawn enemies

+The mouse is used to look around the world, and the left mouse button shoots.

 ## Libraries and Assets
 Credit for all libraries and assets used in this repo go to their respective owners.
 The list of libraries and assets used are detailed in the following subsections.